-Why is participation limited to primary schools?
 Although all levels of schooling can play an important role in promoting global citizenship, Global Schools First has been designed particularly for primary school (approximately ages 5-12) where the development of identity and foundations of global citizenship are being shaped.
-Can individual teachers participate?
+Do I need my principal/head teacher's approval?